Ericliu001/dreamora-public-doc/privacy-policy-en-us.md

 ## 6. Contact

-If you have any questions or concerns about this Privacy Policy, feel free to contact us at: **[Your Contact Email]**
+If you have any questions or concerns about this Privacy Policy, feel free to contact us at: **eric.liu.developer@gmail.com**